In this article, we’ll go over exactly what a CV is and how to make one with our step-by-step guide and examples.

 Before you start writing your CV, you need to format it properly.

-Open a new document in Microsoft Word or Google Docs and use the following settings:
+If you’re starting from a blank document, open a new file in Microsoft Word or Google Docs and follow these steps:

 - Set ½ – 1” margins on each side